blinktrade/docs-legacy/source/includes/_websocket.md

 ### Response

-Returns should be the same as login
+Returns should be the same as login.

 ## Brokers